Central New York Groups and Organizations

 SPIRAL – Syracuse University: Student Pagan Information, Relations, and Learning

-For more information regarding this organization or how to join the email list, contact Hendricks Chapel at Syracuse University or Mary Hudson at email@example.com.
+For more information regarding this organization or how to join the email list, contact Hendricks Chapel at Syracuse University or Kurt Hohmann at email@example.com.

-Úthellingu Kindred (pronounced ‘oot-het-link-uh’) began as a monthly meet-up for the purpose of discussing the concepts and lore of Asatru.
-Over the course of the past three years, we have practiced ritual, paid honor to our gods and ancestors, and helped one another grow in our spiritual quests.
-We look forward to continuing the exchange of ideas and the deepening of our camaraderie over the occasional horn of mead.
-We’re open to honorable folks regardless of race, ethnic origin, gender or sexual orientation.
-All who honor the Aesir and Vanir or are interested in learning more are welcome to join us at our open-to-the-public Heathen Happy Hour, held at Earthbound Metaphysical at 436 S Main St, North Syracuse on the third Wednesday of every month.
-Contact Kurt at firstname.lastname@example.org.
+Úthellingu Kindred (pronounced ‘oot-het-link-uh’) began as a monthly meet-up for the purpose of discussing the stories and virtues of Heathenry and Asatru.
+Over the course of four years, we have practiced ritual, paid honor to our deities and ancestors, and helped one another grow in our spiritual quests.
+We look forward to continuing the exchange of ideas and the deepening of our camaraderie over shared meals and the occasional horn of mead.
+We’re open to honorable people regardless of race, ethnic origin, gender, or sexual orientation.
+All who honor the Heathen path, or who are interested in learning more, are welcome to join us at our public meet-ups, held on the third Wednesday of every month.
+For more details, find us on Facebook at https://www.facebook.com/groups/566268806728458/ or contact Kurt at firstname.lastname@example.org.

 Web Path Center, a Pagan Church